Summary IconKEY TAKEAWAYS:

 Managing data efficiently often means bridging the gap between powerful databases and user-friendly tools.
 PostgreSQL, a robust open-source database, and Google Sheets, a versatile spreadsheet platform, are a perfect pair for this—whether you’re analyzing data, sharing insights, or automating workflows.

-In this blog, we’ll explore four practical methods to connect Postgres to Google Sheets: using Coefficient for a seamless no-code solution, leveraging Google Apps Script for custom automation, tapping into Zapier for quick integrations, and employing the straightforward CSV upload method for manual transfers.
+In this blog, we’ll explore five practical methods to connect Postgres to Google Sheets: using Hevo method for a fully automated solution, Coefficient for a seamless solution, leveraging Google Apps Script for custom automation, tapping into Zapier for quick integrations, and employing the straightforward CSV upload method for manual transfers.
 Each approach has its strengths, and we’ll break them down to help you choose the best fit for your needs.
 Let’s dive in!

 Methods to migrate data from Postgres to Google Sheets